lsst-dm/legacy-astropy/README.md

 # astropy
 EUPS pseudo package for Astropy

-Does not included Astropy, simply checks that Astropy is available with the correct version.
+Does not include Astropy itself, simply checks that Astropy is available with the correct version.